up42/docs/source/recent-changes.rst

 18.02.2019
 ----------

-* Added a section on :ref:`how to set up your development environment <dev-env-setup>` when building blocks.
+* Added a section on :ref:`how to set up your development environment <custom-processing-block>` when building blocks.